 Like a blast from the past, the jam which puts everyone’s favorite 8-bit computer (not console) front and center is back.
 Which?
 Eh?
 Why, the ZX Spectrum, of course!
 Short version: participants have one week to create a game in that flavor – compatibility with ZX Spectrum hardware is not required.
 Need more details?
 Keep reading then!

-Developers have until September 5th to create a brand new ZX Spectrum-styled game, either alone or as a team.
+Developers have until September 5th to create a brand new ZX Spectrum-style game, either alone or as a team.
 No restrictions on choice of engine, tools or platform either, so long as the submission is in a playable state.
 Be sure to keep that last bit in mind before uploading, eh?

 Not gonna lie, it would be quite awesome if someone were to actually make a ZX Spectrum compatible game, but I kinda doubt it’ll happen.
 From what I’ve gathered, that’d require a lot of effort, compared to simply making something themed that way instead.
 Never know though – game developers do have a tendency to surprise during game jams.